Ena Sendijarević: Career

 Sendijarević's 2016 short film, Import, premiered at the Cannes Directors' Fortnight.
 The film tells the story of a Bosnian refugee family in the Netherlands and its experience of integrating.
-It was selected as the official Dutch short film entrance for the 90th Academy Awards.
+In September 2016, it was selected at the 2016 Toronto International Film Festival in Short Cuts section.

 Sendijarević's debut feature film, Take Me Somewhere Nice (2019), premiered in the Tiger Competition of the 48th International Film Festival Rotterdam, where it won a Special Jury Award for an extraordinary artistic achievement (a prize worth €10,000).
 The film is a coming-of-age story about a teenaged girl who travels to Bosnia to visit her ailing father in hospital.
 It won the prize for Best Feature Film at the Sarajevo Film Festival (the Heart of Sarajevo award) and at the Seoul International Women's Film Festival.
 It was reviewed in Variety as "a stylishly quirky debut feature".

+In 2023, her film Sweet Dreams was selected as opening film of Netherlands Film Festival where it won six Golden Calf Awards.
+Individually she won Golden Calf for Best Director and was nominated for Golden Calf for Best Script.
+The film was also selected as Dutch entry in the Best International Feature Film category for the 96th Academy Awards.

+On December 20, 2024, it was announced that Sendijarevic's English-language debut The Possessed has been greenlit for a 2026 shoot.
+The film is described as a "dark, surrealist exploration of a love triangle between two women fleeing the European witch hunts and the man who becomes their captive."

+In 2025, Sendijarević was appointed the jury member at the 31st Sarajevo Film Festival for Competition Programme – Feature Film.